Rounding it up

 The KOHO app makes it easy to budget and track your spending to reduce your monthly living expenses.
 KOHO’s lack of hidden fees also helps to eliminate unnecessary expenses over the years.

 Oh, and by pre-loading money onto a KOHO card, it’s easier to manage your spending and limit it only to what you truly need.
-With your KOHO prepaid Visa card, you can’t possibly spend more than what you have.
+With your KOHO prepaid Mastercard card, you can’t possibly spend more than what you have.
 Seriously, try to — you can’t!

-Using a prepaid Visa card also helps redirect money that would normally be spent on shopping or the latest fusion restaurant into your retirement and investment accounts.
+Using a prepaid Mastercard also helps redirect money that would normally be spent on shopping or the latest fusion restaurant into your retirement and investment accounts.
 With all the great savings you can get by using your KOHO account’s great budgeting tools, it’ll help you retire sooner, rather than later.

 3. Find ways to boost your income